bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/deployment.rst

 Since referenced projects may in turn reference other projects, a whole (acyclic) dependency graph may be constructed this way.
-All artifacts of projects that are reachable from some project in this way (i.e. by following the arrows) can be used.
+All artifacts of projects that are reachable from some project in this way (i.e., by following the arrows) can be used.

 The following figure illustrates this feature.
 For example, a User